 Most people never realize that this makes such a huge impact on baking.
 Not just with cakes but also with pastry, bread, and other baked goods.
 And yet, it's very critical to cakes.
 There is a reason why a recipe calls for room-temperature ingredients.

-- Butter - If the butter is not room temperature it will not cream well with the sugar and will stay lumpy.
-And, if it won't cream, it wont' become light and fluffy.
+- Butter - If the butter is not at room temperature it will not cream well with the sugar and will stay lumpy.
+And, if it won't cream, it won't' become light and fluffy.

 Pro tip - To thaw butter quickly, don't put it in the microwave.
 Instead, invert a warm glass bowl over it.
 It takes about 5 to 7 minutes to thaw.

-- Eggs - Start with room temperature.
+- Eggs - Start at room temperature.
 This will help them combine well with the rest of the ingredients and not give you a curdled batter.